-Open international competition for a collective house and a sports center in Tensta, Stockholm, Sweden.
+Open international competition for a collective house and a sports center in Tensta, Stockholm (SE).
 Proposal by UiD/Henrik Valeur, Fredrik Fritzson, Jonas Ruthblad and Søren Chr.
 Madsen in collaboration with consulting engineer Ole Vanggaard.

 Excerpt from the jury’s report: The reasoning, on the part the authors of this proposal, for the modern or future collective house and the relation between the individual and the group is both well-founded and fanciful.
 Though not entirely easy to decipher – there is an appealing freshness about the building’s sculptural design.